AhmedAlzubaidi/Laravel-Skeleton/README.md

 # Laravel Skeleton – Project Overview

-This project is a reusable **Laravel skeleton** designed to serve as a solid foundation for building clean, modular, and scalable Laravel APIs.
+This project is a reusable **Laravel Skeleton** designed to serve as a solid foundation for building clean, modular, and scalable Laravel APIs.
 It applies modern design patterns, architecture principles, and a curated set of packages.

 ---